-The biowaste collected at the kerbside is delivered by the districts to our network of biowaste transfer loading stations and distributed to merchant treatment facilities (in-vessel composting sites) through two different contractual routes:
+The biowaste collected at the kerbside is delivered by the districts to our network of biowaste transfer loading stations and distributed to merchant treatment facilities (invessel composting sites) through two different contractual routes:

-- Around 80,000 tonnes is managed by Suez through the Waste and Resources Management Services (WRMS) contract; and - A framework of contractors is in place and through call-off arrangements two 'packages' of biowaste quantities are composted - an annual 'baseline' of around 100,000 tonnes and a seasonal amount of c.38,000 tonnes.
+- Around 80,000 tonnes is managed by Suez through the Waste and Resources Management Services (WRMS) contract.
+The initial term of the WRMS contract expires in May 2026; and - A framework of contractors is in place and through call-off arrangements two 'packages' of biowaste quantities are composted - an annual 'baseline' of around 100,000 tonnes and a seasonal amount of c.38,000 tonnes.
+These arrangements also expire in May 2026.